Assistant Professor Jason Begay joined the faculty in 2010 after spending six years as a full-time reporter for The Navajo Times in Window Rock, Ariz.

 Jason grew up in Gallup, N.M., and interned for the Times at age 19.
 As a journalism student at UM, he interned at newspapers in Duluth, Minn., and Oakland, Calif.

-He is currently working toward a master’s in business administration.
-In his spare time, he enjoys science fiction, hikes with dog Riley and punk rock bands that haven’t sold out.
+He earned a Masters in Busines Administration in 2015.
+In his spare time, he enjoys science fiction, hikes with dog Brody and punk rock bands that haven’t sold out.